pp3times/zmk-config-drift-v3-editor/Keymap/README.md

 - Split Keyboards have some terminology and one that I would like to introduce you to is the "Thumb Cluster".
 The thumb cluster consists of the keys where you would normally press the spacebar.
 Split Keyboards make much better use of this area and allow you to place, and customize more useful keys in this area so you don't have to reach so far to press them.

-- You can see that I have placed the shift on the left-most thumb cluster key, and backspace on the right-most thumb cluster key.
+- You can see that I have placed shift on the left-most thumb cluster key, and backspace on the right-most thumb cluster key.
 As well as putting the spacebar in the middle of each thumb cluster because some people hit the spacebar with their left thumb, while others may hit the spacebar with their right thumb.

 - You can [change the keys on your keymap](https://github.com/Timception/zmk-config-drift-v3-editor/tree/main/How%20to%20Change%20your%20Keymap) if you prefer different placing of any key.